OSGP/Documentation/opensourcecommunity/governance.md

 * [Paul Houtman](https://github.com/phoutman) - Lead Architect
 * [Kevin Smeets](https://github.com/kevinsmeets) - Maintainer
 * Vacancy
-* LF Energy TAC member - Vacancy
+* LF Energy TAC member - Jonas van den Bogaard (a.i)

 If you would like to join the community council, please contact us!
 Mention @OSGP/communitycouncil in an github issue.
 The \(online\) community council meetings will happen when needed.